earthobservations/wetterdienst/docs/usage/python-api.rst

         "kl"

-This leaves a lot flexibility to the user defining the arguments either by what they know from the weather service or what they know from `wetterdienst` itself.
+This leaves a lot of flexibility to the user defining the arguments either by what they know from the weather service or what they know from `wetterdienst` itself.

 Typical requests are defined by three arguments: